-We strive to offer the latest technology and techniques to help patients, while balancing this with the need to ensure that the latest techniques are safe and effective.
+We strive to offer the latest technology and techniques to help patients while balancing this with the need to ensure that the latest techniques are safe and effective.

 Surgery usually involves removing bone spurs, disc herniations, and other tissues that are compressing your spinal nerves or realigning the spine.
 The goal is to relieve your symptoms.

-Surgery is usually easier for patients who are in good physical condition before the operation; your doctor may prescribe a pre-conditioning program as you prepare for surgery.
+Orthopaedic spine surgery is usually easier for patients who are in good physical condition before the operation; your doctor may prescribe a pre-conditioning program as you prepare for surgery.

 Other preparations may include: